 whether or not that material has been conditioned or reprocessed;

-“nuclear waste storage facility” means any installation for the storage or disposal of any nuclear waste;
+nuclear waste storage facility means any installation for the storage or disposal of any nuclear waste;

-“person” includes, without limiting the Interpretation Act 1984, the Crown in all its capacities;
+person includes, without limiting the Interpretation Act 1984, the Crown in all its capacities;

-“public moneys” and “moneys of a statutory authority” have the meanings given to them by section 3 of the Financial Administration and Audit Act 1985;
+public money and statutory authority money have the meanings given to them by section 3 of the Financial Management Act 2006;

-“radioactive substance” has the meaning given to it by section 4 of the Radiation Safety Act 1975.
+radioactive substance has the meaning given to it by section 4 of the Radiation Safety Act 1975.

 (2) For the purposes of the definition of “nuclear waste”, waste of a nuclear plant does not include waste that results from the use of the products of a nuclear plant.